 - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
 There are external gas risers on the property.

-7) The blocks service cupboard is located on the ground floor outside flat 1.
+7) The blocks service cupboards are located on the ground floor.
 Service cupboard should be free from any combustibles.
 See section 10/6

 Waste Control